m4b0/m4b0.github.io/_posts/2020-01-29-best-docker-image-python.md

 So what should you use?

-So as of January 2020, Debian 10 (“Buster”) is a good operating system base:
+As of January 2020, Debian 10 (“Buster”) is a good operating system base:

 1. It’s more up-to-date than ubuntu:18.04.
 2. It’s stable, and won’t have significant library changes.